graniticio/granitic/doc/tutorial/007-database-write.md

   1. When using transactions, it's good practice to call `defer dbc.Rollback()` as this means that the transaction will be explicitly rolled back if we return from the function or if there is a panic.
-  1. Calling `Rollback` has no effect if the tranasction has already been commited.
+  1. Calling `Rollback` has no effect if the transaction has already been committed.
   1. `StartTransaction`, `Rollback` and `Commit` can all return errors which are being ignored in this example.